What is DKIM email authentication configuration?

 Oracle B2C Service

 DKIM (DomainKeys Identified Mail) is an email authentication technologies designed to identify legitimate senders of email.
 DKIM is a cryptographic signature that is generated from selected header and body components of an email.
 That cryptographic signature is then validated against published DNS information for your organization.

-Oracle Service Cloud supports DKIM for all outbound email (Service and Outreach).
+Oracle B2C Service supports DKIM for all outbound email (Service and Outreach).

-To enable DKIM for your outbound email using your organization’s domain name in the Friendly From/Branded Address field, use the following checklist:
+To enable DKIM for your outbound email using your organization’s domain name in the Friendly From/Branded Address field (email are signed based on the value configured in the outgoing email settings), use the following checklist:

 - Submit a service request for this information requesting DKIM signing.
 Specify the email address you intend on using as the Friendly From/Branded Address in your mailings.

 - Oracle will generate a public-private key pair for use in signing these messages, and will generate a unique selector that will be used for signing your messages, and will update the incident with the selector in a form suitable for use with BIND DNS servers.

 - Your organization’s IT administrators must add this selector within the domain desired to be signed.
 If your IT department uses a DNS infrastructure other than BIND, they must consult their documentation or vendors on the appropriate form to be used.
 Update the incident when this step has been completed.

 - Oracle will verify that your DNS is updated correctly, and that the published selector in your domain validates against DKIM standards.